Chinese art by medium and technique

 Xiao Yan, Martial Emperor of Liang, ca. 700 AD, National Palace Museum, Taipei.

 Much traditional Chinese art was made for the imperial court, often to be then redistributed as gifts.
-As well as Chinese painting, sculpture and Chinese calligraphy, there are a great range of what may be called decorative or applied arts.
+As well as Chinese painting, sculpture and Chinese calligraphy, there is a great range of what may be called decorative or applied arts.
 Chinese fine art is distinguished from Chinese folk art, which differs in its style and purpose.
 This article gives an overview of the many different applied arts of China.

 Calligraphy

 The Chinese imperial court collected calligraphy pieces from the most skilled calligraphers in the country.
 The collection contains many masterpieces made by well-known calligraphers throughout Chinese art history.
 Furthermore, because of calligraphy's high artistic value, calligraphy collecting was popular among several Chinese emperors in multiple dynasties.